gvenit/kan-fpga/to-do.md

 # Problems

 - still too many dependencies
-- batch cannot be implemented - what happens with RAM control interface
+- batch not implemented yet - it seems there is only as a parameter in the Data Processor and Memory Control Unit.
+Also in some global parameters but nowhere else
-- no module for adapter/joiner
+- no module for joiner for joining the results into DMA
 - clear out the depths (the tables show bits or bytes?
 Are they correct?)
 - if you want axi lite interface instead of BRAM you have to create the appropriate paramter section first - in vivado it is so full of mistakes that I cannot find actual mistakes that are not just parameters that have not been declared
 - the mcu has signals that have nothing to do with the ones I tried to connect to them